Resources for Families During Library Closure

 Although our physical building is closed, don’t forget that you can use our online resources to access e-books, graphic novels, audiobooks, magazines, language learning, educational materials, and more.
 During our closure all events and classes are cancelled.
 We will do our best to reschedule programs and will communicate new dates to registrants and to the public.

-We also still want to share helpful online resources for you to use during this time.
+There are many helpful online resources for you to use during this time.
 The list of resources keeps getting longer every day as companies and individuals respond to this crisis.
-We will update this list as we learn of more resources.
+We will update this list as we learn of more resources and apologize for those we missed.

 The following resources help explain COVID-19 to children: